 How do I acknowledge or cite ADDI and AD Workbench?

-To publish work created with AD Workbench, please cite the ADDI website.
+- To publish work created with AD Workbench, please cite the landing page as you would any website.
 Here is an example in APA format.

-How do I change my number for login authentication?
+How do I change my phone number for login authentication?

 ADDI requires 2 factor authentication to log in: a password and a phone.
 If your number needs to be updated, please log a ticket by emailing firstname.lastname@example.org and they will assist.